 Sri Lankan Star Tortoise hatchlings

-Baby Sri Lankan Star tortoises are available for sale online, from time to time are medium-high prices.
+Baby Sri Lankan Star tortoise for sale are available for sale online, from time to time are medium-high prices.
 Because a Sri Lankan Star tortoise for sale is a medium species of tortoise, they only lay a couple of eggs, which drives their price up over larger species of tortoise, and giant tortoise for sale.

-Keeping baby Indian star tortoises is quite simple.
+Keeping baby Sri Lankan tortoise is quite simple.
 Please take the time to explore our Indian Star tortoise Care sheet.
 The Indian Star tortoise care sheet offers a great deal of guidance.
 Our care sheet covers anything from Indian star tortoise habitat setup, to general care.
 Also, it has a great tortoise safe foods list and more.

 Keeping anywhere from 1-4 Sri Lankan Star tortoises can be achieved in a variety of ways, with small space.
 Sri Lankan Star tortoise hatchlings can be kept in anything from an aquarium, or an open top tub, to a sweater box.
 Keeping baby Star tortoise is easy so long as you maintain the correct parameters.
 Below we briefly touch on all of the important parameters that will be important to raising a happy, health baby star tortoise to a beautiful adult Star tortoise.
 For Sri Lankan Star tortoise hatchlings, we recommend something in the area of 24″x12″ at a minimum and no larger than 2’x4′ until they are at least 18 months old.